adamsilver/fdpb/06-Search.md

 Filters, also known as facet navigation or guided navigation lets users refine a set of results by selecting particular attributes.
 The cool word for these attributes is meta data.
 This just means information about the information.
 For example, the information is *trousers* and the meta data is *black in colour*.

 The beauty of a filter is that it allows users to find what they want using their own mental model, rather than a predefined one that can't possibly work for all users in all scenarios.
+Once again, giving users choice is a primary act of designing inclusive interfaces.

 ### A link filter

-Some filters are actually just organised lists of links as follows:
+Some filters are actually lists of links as follows:

 [!https://asset.uie.com/articles/img/faceted_search/BuzzillionsKMWorld.jpg](from UIE)

 Links are offered for facets that have results.
 That's one of the advantages.
 If there are no Kodak cameras then there would be no link.
-This is one of the advantages of this approach.

 In *Resilient Web Design* Jeremy Keith talks about the idea of Material Honesty.
 He says *one material should not be used as a substitute for another.
 Otherwise the end result is deceptive.* In this case we want our links to look like links as that's what they are.

 The problem is that some designers make links look like radio buttons.
 They'll use background images to make it appear as though the user is clicking a radio button.
 The problem is that it's not a radio button and doesn't have the functionality of a radio button.
+And they due to the custom imagery, the radio buttons always look a little off (or completely different) to the ones provided be browsers natively.

-Avoid this whereever possible.
+Avoid this wherever possible.

 ### Radio buttons and checkboxes